“Life’s most persistent and urgent question is,

 The Rev. Dr. Martin Luther King Jr.

 The Zer0Now Campaign™ is a global advocacy dedicated to ending the harm of gender violence, sexual harassment and NDAs.
-Now in its second decade, The Zer0Now Campaign works to combat the conditions that lead to gender-based violence and sexual harassment.
-Solution-aligned and change-focused, we advocate before parliamentary and legislative committees, champion improvements in law and public policy to target key areas of abuse and institutional betrayal, promote awareness of the health-related consequences associated with gender-based violence and sexual harassment, and work with victims and survivors to support their healing journey.
+Now in its second decade, The Zer0Now Campaign works to combat the conditions that lead to sexualized wrongdoing in the workplace, in the community and on the campus.
+We advocate before parliamentary and legislative committees, advise legislators to effect improvements in law and public policy, promote awareness of the health-related consequences associated with gender-based violence and sexual harassment, and work with victims and survivors to support their healing journey.
 We are compassion-oriented and trauma-informed in our approach.
-The lived experiences of countless victims who have reached out to us over the past fifteen years inform our work, guide our policy initiatives and shape our media presence.
+The lived experiences of countless victims who reach out to us every day from around the world inform our work, guide our policy initiatives and shape our media focus.

 Since its founding, The Zer0Now Campaign has launched our Hire Us Back™ initiative to help rebuild careers often destroyed by retaliation, called for the elimination of non-disclosure agreements (NDAs), advocated for greater transparency in the publication of complaint statistics (Bill C-65), urged the appointment of an independent federal commissioner reporting to parliament to investigate incidents and complaints in the federal public service, RCMP and military, and championed increased awareness of the role of trauma-informed practices in mitigating serious adverse outcomes.

 Our Strategic Focus